Red kite: Breeding

 The maximum age recorded is 25 years and 8 months for a ringed bird in Germany.
-The longevity record for Britain and Ireland is 23 years and 10 months for a bird found dead in Wales in 2012.
+The BTO longevity record for Britain and Ireland is also 25 years and 8 months for a bird found dead in Buckinghamshire in 2018.
+In 2023, one of the first red kites reintroduced to the UK was found injured in Oxfordshire and later died, aged 29.

 Food and feeding

-The red kite's diet consists mainly of small mammals such as mice, voles, shrews, young hares and rabbits.
-It feeds on a wide variety of carrion including sheep carcasses and dead game birds.
-Live birds are also taken and occasionally reptiles and amphibians.
-Earthworms form an important part of the diet, especially in spring.
+The red kites are generalist scavengers and predators.
+Their diets consist mainly of carrion of large domestic animals such as sheep and pigs, roadkill, and stranded fish.
+They also take small mammals such as mice, voles, shrews, stoats, young hares and rabbits.
+Live birds are also taken, especially young or wounded, such as crows, doves, starlings, thrushes, larks, gulls, and waterfowl.
+Occasionally reptiles and amphibians are taken and invertebrates such as earthworms form an important part of the diet, especially in spring.
 In some parts of the United Kingdom, red kites are also deliberately fed in domestic gardens, explaining the presence of red kites in urban areas.
-Here, up to 5% of householders have provided supplementary food for red kites, with chicken the predominant meat provided.
+Here, up to 5% of householders have provided supplementary food for red kites, with chicken being the predominant meat provided.

 As scavengers, red kites are particularly susceptible to poisoning.
 Illegal poison baits set for foxes or crows are indiscriminate and kill protected birds and other animals.
 There have also been a number of incidents of red kites and other raptors being targeted by wildlife criminals.

-In the United Kingdom, there have been several unusual instances of red kites stealing food from people in a similar manner to gulls.
-One such occurrence took place in Marlow, Buckinghamshire (a town near a major reintroduction site for the species in the UK in the nearby village of Stokenchurch), in which Red Kites swooped down to steal sandwiches from people in one of the town's parks.
+On occasion, red kites may directly steal food from humans.
+One such occurrence took place in Marlow, Buckinghamshire (a town near a major reintroduction site for the species in the UK in the nearby village of Stokenchurch), in which red kites swooped down to steal sandwiches from people in one of the town's parks.

 Distribution and status

+Red kites inhabit broadleaf woodlands, pastures, mixed farmland, valleys and wetland edges, up to at least 1600 m elevation.
+They are native to the western Palearctic, with all of the currently known 32,200–37,700 breeding pairs being in Europe.
+There also used to be breeding populations in western Asia (northern Iran, Syria and Turkey) and northwestern Africa (Algeria, Morocco and Tunisia), but most of these were extirpated in the 19th century or earlier; the only non-European breeding population in recent decades was in Morocco where the last known pair was in 2004.
+Today it breeds from Portugal and Spain, through the central part of the continent east to European Russia, north to southern Scandinavia, Latvia and the United Kingdom, and south to southern Italy; few if any breeders remain in the Balkans.
+Most red kites that breed in the northern European mainland used to move south or west in winter, typically wintering in Spain and other parts of western Europe with a mild climate, as well as northwestern Africa (Algeria, Morocco and Tunisia) and Turkey.
+In recent decades, an increasing number of red kites from the northern European mainland have stayed in the region year-round.